MOC Forward sessions

-The next session, “Moving Forward Together: Tackling Micro-Aggressions and Implicit Bias,” is led by guest speakers Jamie Washington and the Rev. Sam Offer.
-It takes place Tuesday, Sept.
-29, from 12:30-1:30 p.m.
+The next session, “Moving Forward Together: Tackling Micro-Aggressions and Implicit Bias,” is led by guest speaker Jamie Washington.
+It takes place Monday, Oct.
+12 from noon-1:30 p.m.

 Named a Top Ten Global Diversity consultant by The Economist, Washington has led efforts and initiatives to promote and advance diversity and inclusion at institutions across the world for more than 30 years.
 He is president and co-founder of the Social Justice Training Institute.
 He also is president and founder of the Washington Consulting Group; Offer is vice president of the group.

 In his remarks for MOC Forward’s kickoff, Chancellor Steve Angle reminded campus that embracing diversity, equity and inclusion every day is a critical part of the University.
 UTC must prepare students to relate to and work with people who are different than them.

 This year a storm of tensions has exposed inequities that for too many were hiding under the surface.
 UTC recognizes the need to step up, but the work won’t be easy.

 “Systemic racism has been a part of our society for centuries, and now is the time to say we will not sit idly by and see lives wasted,” Angle said.
 “We won’t tolerate silence and inaction.
 So, to dismantle racism, we must have difficult and uncomfortable conversations.”

 Washington reiterated this idea as he discussed what dismantling racism looks like.
 The culture change is not the job of just one person, and it cannot be done overnight, he said.